jar-o/flask-bson/README.md

 ## Usage

-The extennsion relies on two pieces of functionality basically.
+The extension relies on two pieces of functionality basically.
 The `accept_bson` view decorator which parses requests into a usable `requests.bson_data` dictionary, and `bsonify` which works a lot like the much-loved `jsonify` -- it turns a dictionary into a valid BSON response.

 Here's a full sample implementation: